JohnXLivingston/peertube-plugin-livechat/README.md

 Thanks to David Revoy for his work on Peertube's mascot, [Sepia](https://www.davidrevoy.com/index.php?tag/peertube).

 Some material icons downloaded from this website where used for icons: [Material.io](https://material.io/resources/icons)

+Some Prosody Modules in the `prosody-modules` folder are under MIT license.
+Please refer to README files in each subfolder, and to the [COPYING](./prosody-modules/COPYING) file.
+For more informations, here is [the official Prosody Modules website](https://modules.prosody.im).